-Having read this morning, a chapter from Maurice Nicoll’s Psychological Commentaries on the Teachings of Gurdjieff and Ouspensky, Book 3 , I was set on an insightful and instructive course of self-discovery.
+Having read this morning, a chapter from Maurice Nicoll’s Psychological Commentaries on the Teaching of GI Gurdjieff and PD Ouspensky, Book 3 , an insightful and instructive course of self-discovery was set in motion.
 What a great way to spend the day!
-This chapter deals with the necessity of Observing ‘I’ in our quest to become changed beings.
+Here is an excerpt:

 “What is our greatest danger as we get older?
 Our greatest danger is to crystallize out into our idea of ourselves.
 After a time things begin to become rather fixed in us, we begin to believe our imagination of ourselves, of the kind of people we are.
 What good and kind creatures we are.
 But this uncritical Observing ‘I’, if it is supported properly by the constant feeling and valuation of the Work, begins to prevent us from this early crystallization into a certain definite kind of person which is quite false.
 If we can give value to the Work, then we can give value to what Observing ‘I’ notices about ourselves, and then we shall not be in such great danger of crystallizing out into what we imagine ourselves to be, into some definite opinion of ourselves, into our own excellence, our own extraordinary merit, our own unexplained values.
 We are all such tiny and unpleasant creatures that it takes a great deal of self-observation to observe that we are really quite ridiculous in our vanity, in our pride.
 I rather fancy that some people always think that they have a marvelous gift to bestow upon other people.
 But what is this precious gift that people want to bestow on others?
 Have you asked yourselves individually what you have in yourselves worth while for anyone else to accept?